 State Officers, District Deputies, and Local Court Officers wear robes for formal occasions.
 Robes are to be worn with dignity and respect for the Order.

-- Robes are to be eleven inches (11") from the floor in your white shoes.
-(This is accomplished by hemming your robe while wearing the white shoes that you will wear for the ceremonials)
+- Robes are to be hemmed eleven (11) inches from the floor; please hem the robe with the shoes that you will be wearing for the ceremonials.

-- Dress or skirt must be shorter than the robe.
-You MUST wear clothing under your robe at all times.
+- Dress or skirt must be shorter than the robe; also, please wear clothing under the robe at all times.

-- Robes are to be clean and well pressed.
+- Robes should be clean and well pressed.

-- Necklaces and collars should not show when the robe is zipped up.
+- Rings and watch are allowed; necklaces and collars should not show when the robe is zipped up.

-- Robes are NOT worn outside unless you are in procession.
-Arriving or leaving the church/ceremony you MUST carry your robe folded over your arm.
+- Robes are not worn outside unless you are in a procession.
+Please fold the robe over your arm when arriving or leaving the church or ceremony.

-- Do NOT carry cameras, tablets, booklets, binders, programs, or worship aids while wearing your robe.
+- Do not carry cameras, tablets, booklets, binders, programs or worship aids while wearing the robe.

-- Inspect your robe to see that it is clean and pressed before each wearing.
+- Inspect the robe to see that it is clean and pressed before wearing.

-- Robes are heavy and tend to slip backwards.
-When you stand, straighten the robe so that it is in the proper position on your shoulders.
+- Robes are heavy and have a tendency to slip backwards; when you stand, adjust the robe to the proper position on your shoulders.

-- Hem your robe by hand.
-Hemming tape and machine stitching will leave permanent marks on the robe.
+- Hem the robe by hand; hemming tape and machine stitching will leave permanent marks on the robe.